 - Achieving a land exchange with the U.S. Forest Service to give the company surface rights to land overlying the NorthMet ore body in exchange for private lands with high conservation value and public accessibility.
 The Forest Service issued its Final Record of Decision (ROD) on the FEIS and land exchange on January 9, 2017, concluding that the land exchange was in the best public interest and meets the desired conditions in the Superior National Forest Land and Resource Management Plan.

 - Incorporating numerous new process and project improvements in the design including extensive environmental controls designed to reduce and mitigate the environmental impact of the NorthMet Project.
 This also includes updating existing facilities and pilot testing and installing new equipment such as membrane technology for water treatment.
-The company is in the process of updating and detailing its capital and operating estimates to reflect the advanced stage of engineering and design.
+The company released its updated Technical Report (NI 43-101) in March 2018 detailing its capital and operating estimates to reflect the advanced stage of engineering and design.